4K TV: Everything You Need to Know About 4K

 These days, yes.
 The first 4K TVs released in 2013 could not support 4K streaming from Netflix.
 Netflix adopted the HEVC video format, and no TV could decode it.

-These days, you’ll be hard-pressed to discover a 4K TV that can’t stream and doesn’t have access to 4K streaming services.
+These days, you’ll be hard-pressed to find a 4K TV that cannot stream and doesn’t have access to 4K streaming services.

 What internet speed do you require to stream 4K TV?